 - Illness of a dependent child.

-- Need to provide care for a critically ill member of the immediate family (parent, spouse, child or sibling) as granted on a case by case basis by the Director of Human Resources and the senior staff member over the position.
+- Need to provide care for a critically ill member of the immediate family (parent, spouse, child or sibling) as granted on a case-by-case basis by the Manager of Human Resources and the senior staff member over the position.
 Final authority is with the President.

 Upon termination of employment with the University, any unused sick leave is canceled and non-compensable.

 Family Medical Leave